NathanMulbrook/PacketFuzz/README.md

 ## Network Interface Offload Management

-When fuzzing with malformed packets, network interface hardware offload features can interfere by automatically "fixing" corrupted checksums, segmentation, and other intentionally malformed packet attributes before transmission.
-PacketFuzz provides automatic interface configuration to disable these features during fuzzing campaigns.
+When fuzzing with malformed packets, network interface offload features, both those implemented in drivers, firmware and hardware can interfere by automatically "fixing" corrupted checksums, segmentation, and other intentionally malformed packet attributes before transmission.
+PacketFuzz provides automatic netowork interface configuration to disable these features during fuzzing campaigns.
+By default it will restore the previous settings when it exits.

-### Why Interface Offload Management?
+### Included disabled offload features

-Modern network interfaces perform several optimizations that can interfere with fuzzing:
+Note that this can be changed or expanded by the user if needed.

 | Feature | Purpose | Fuzzing Impact |
 |---------|---------|----------------|